tc39/notes/es9/2018-03/mar-21.md

 I think its just a consequence, the opposite of those things not what everyone wants.

 DT: you already addressed one of my comments.
-Allan bringing in SmallTalk things, so this thing is kind of important, but This isn't really smalltalky at all, this is a lot of new stuff that seems very thoughtful about JavaScript.
+Allan bringing in Smalltalk things, so this thing is kind of important, but This isn't really smalltalky at all, this is a lot of new stuff that seems very thoughtful about JavaScript.

 BE: I didn't say grinding the axe... what I find small talky here is not the variables, but the instance varibales being private in a lexical way.
 Not the details but the instance variable being private and not in a flexible way.
 That also feel smalltakly.
 Its more about philosophy of doing things in an integrety way and doing things through methods.
 I think its fair to say that thats smalltalky, I think its a useful point of view